ervandew/eclim/src/doc/content/vim/common/vcs.rst

 - **:VcsDiff** [revision] -
   Performs a vertical diffsplit of the current file against the last committed revision of the current file or the revision supplied.
+The special revision "prev" can be used to open a diff against the previous repository version.

 .. _\:VcsCat:

 - **:VcsCat** [revision] -
   Splits the current file with the contents of the last committed version of the current file or the supplied revision.
+The special revision "prev" can be used to view the file contents from the previous repository version.

 .. _VcsWeb: